-The Alcaparrosa underground mine produces 4,400 tpd of ore with an average grade of 0.77% Cu.
-The Santos underground mine produces 5,200 tpd of ore with an estimated average grade of 0.91% Cu over the remaining LOM.
+The Alcaparrosa underground mine produces approximately 1.6 Mt of ore per year with an average grade of 0.83% Cu.
+The Santos underground mine produces approximately 1.9 Mt of ore per year with an estimated average grade of 0.90% Cu over the remaining LOM.
 The three underground mines utilize a sublevel stoping mining method for ore extraction.
-This method is ideal for relatively large, vertical, as well as thick deposits with favourable and stable host rock.
-The stopes range in sizes from 100,000 tonnes to 1 million tonnes of ore and material is extracted at 1,000 tonnes per day up to 3,000 tonnes per day depending on the number of draw points and broken ore flow characteristics.
+This method is ideal for relatively large, vertical, as well as thick deposits with favorable and stable host rock.
+The stopes range in sizes from 100,000 tonnes to 1 million tonnes of ore and material is extracted at rates of 1,000 tpd up to 3,000 tpd, depending on the number of draw points and the broken ore flow characteristics.